Skip to content

 Take part in cancer screening

-Trials are ongoing to develop screening programs for other cancers.
 Whether these screening programs are still appropriate for you will depend on the type of cancer treatment you had.
-For more information, talk to your GP or call Cancer Council 13 11 20.
+Talk to your GP about this, or call Cancer Council 13 11 20.
+For details about screening programs, visit the Department of Health and Aged Care.

 Featured resource